t2trg/iot-seccons/draft-irtf-t2trg-iot-seccons.md

 ## Trustworthy IoT Operation {#sec5-11}

 Flaws in the design and implementation of a secure IoT device and network can lead to secure vulnerabilities.
 An example is a flaw is the distribution of an Internet-connected IoT device in which a default password is used in all devices.
-Many IoT devices can be found in the Internet by means of tools such as Shodan, and if they have any vulnerability, it can then be exploited at scale, for example, to launch DDoS attacks.
-This is not fiction but reality as Dyn, a mayor DNS was attacked by means of a DDoS attack originated from a large IoT botnet composed of thousands of compromised IP-cameras.
+Many IoT devices can be found in the Internet by means of tools such as Shodan {{shodan}}, and if they have any vulnerability, it can then be exploited at scale, for example, to launch DDoS attacks.
+This is not fiction but reality as Dyn, a mayor DNS was attacked by means of a DDoS attack originated from a large IoT botnet composed of thousands of compromised IP-cameras {{dyn-attack}}.
 Open questions in this area are:

 1. How to prevent large scale vulnerabilities in IoT devices?
 2. How to prevent attackers from exploiting vulnerabilities in IoT devices at large scale?
 3. If the vulnerability has been exploited, how do we stop a large scale attack before any damage is caused?

 Some ideas are being explored to address this issue.
 One of this approaches refers to the specification of Manufacturer Usage Description (MUD) files {{ID-MUD}}.
-The idea behind MUD files is simple: devices would disclose the location of its MUD file to the network during installation.
+As explained earlier, this proposal requires IoT devices to disclose the location of their MUD file to the network during installation.
 The network can then (i) retrieve those files, (ii) learn from the manufacturers the intended usage of the devices, for example, which services they require to access, and then (iii) create suitable filters such as firewall rules.

 # Conclusions and Next Steps {#sec6}